Defective Medical Products

 Injured Due to a Defective Medical Product?

-Many people use a medical device (such as a defibrillator) to better their health, only to suffer injuries from that same device.
-Sometimes, these injuries can form the basis for a product liability claim.
+Many people use a medical device, such as a defibrillator, to better their health, only to suffer injuries from that same device.
+Oftentimes, injuries from a defective medical product can form the basis for a product liability claim.

 A medical device refers to just about any device used by medical practitioners to treat a disease, illness, injury or disability.
 Some examples of medical devices that have run into medical and legal problems in recent years include but are not limited to:

 - Contraceptive Devices